 The Colorado Springs Housing Authority (CSHA) is held to strict compliance and performance standards in the operation of our housing programs.
 Several of the most important indicators that are used to evaluate the CSHA are listed below:

 PHAS (Public Housing Assessment System) measures the performance of a Housing Authority in the operation of the Public Housing Program.
 For the fiscal year 2022, the CSHA achieved a score of 93 out of 100 points.

 SEMAP (Section Eight Management Assessment Program) measures the performance of a Housing Authority that administers the Housing Choice Voucher Program (Section 8) in 14 key areas.
 For the fiscal year 2022, the CSHA achieved a score of 96.

 The CSHA utilized 103% of the total capacity for vouchers in 2022.

 REAC (Real Estate Assessment Center) is the inspection process used in assessing the physical condition of properties in the Public Housing Program.
 The primary purpose of conducting inspections is to insure properties are maintained to HUD quality standards.
 Inspection scores for 2019 averaged 89% out of 100 points.
 Due to COVID-19, REAC inspections were canceled for 2020.

-Annual Audit: For the fiscal year 2020, the CSHA received an "unmodified clean" audit report, meaning there were no audit findings and that the CSHA is considered a "low-risk" for concerns.
-This marks the eighth consecutive year the CSHA has achieved this rating.
+Annual Audit: For the fiscal year 2022, the CSHA received an "unmodified clean" audit report, meaning there were no audit findings and that the CSHA is considered a "low-risk" for concerns.
+This marks the tenth consecutive year the CSHA has achieved this rating.

 ** Performance Measures data updated yearly